GoJavaBoy/golunch/doc/admin/restaurants/put.md

 ### OR

-**Condition :** If provided data is invalid, e.g. a name field is too long.
+**Condition :** If provided data is invalid, e.g. a name field is too long or menu item price is null.

 **Code :** `422 UNPROCESSABLE ENTITY`